PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 This assignment adds no summary, guard, dependency, public behavior change, or TensorFlow import path.
 Only the direct observation becomes available.

+The indexed strided-Slice pre-Concat owner immediately after the direct NDHWC result has one direct call and one independent public-owner execution inside layout recovery.
+It returns one rewrite counter but invokes unused-tensor pruning unconditionally; a dedicated zero-rewrite fixture proves cleanup-only mutation is possible.

+Strict characterization selects `_layout_opt_stridedslice_pre_concat_stats` for the direct result and requires it to remain unconsumed.
+It freezes the wrapper's optional graph-index/layout/bound/candidate forwarding, one-key schema, unconditional cleanup, sole direct call, model/layout arguments, NDHWC/split-mixed boundaries, and independent orchestration selection.
+The layout-recovery occurrence is not changed by this retention unit.